Emma Broderick

 Sancia Miala Shiba Nash

-Hoʻomau Nā Maka o ka ʻĀina • Project Manager
+Hoʻomau Nā Maka o ka ʻĀina • Program Manager

 Sancia Miala Shiba Nash is a documentary filmmaker from Kīhei, Maui, currently based in Honolulu, Oʻahu.
 Her collaborative practice is guided by oral histories, archives, and acts of translation.
 Since 2020, Sancia has worked closely with Joan Lander and Hawaiʻi-based arts and culture organizations to preserve and share NMOKA’s work with audiences at home and abroad.
 At present, she is helping to catalog Kahoʻolawe Aloha ʻĀina, a documentary about the cultural, political and military significance of Kaho‘olawe; and organizing a screening series of tapes from Ahupuaʻa, Fishponds and Loʻi.
 Sancia is a co-founder of kekahi wahi a local grassroots film initiative alongside Drew K. Broderick and an alakaʻi of Keanahala, Puʻuhonua Society’s program dedicated to weaving relationships through ulana moena.